datalab-to/lift/README.md

 # lift

 lift extracts structured JSON from PDFs and images by passing a schema.
-It's a 9B vision model — it reads page images directly (no OCR step) and returns a JSON object matching your schema, with schema-constrained decoding guaranteeing valid output.
+It's a 9B vision model that returns a JSON object matching your schema, with schema-constrained decoding guaranteeing valid output.

 ## Try lift on Datalab